Data Journeys: Treating Data Like Your Users

 Updated on by Daniel Twigg

-But what approach should development teams take when designing data flows inside your application or in integrations with third-party SaaS applications?
+So, which approach should development teams take when designing data flows inside your app?
+Or in integrations with third-party SaaS applications?

 What Are User Journeys?

-User journeys are a method of mapping out a system’s users usage of your application or website.
-The goal is to understand what common usage of a system looks like, breaking down common navigation patterns in order to see what is working and what isn’t.
+User journeys are a method of mapping out a system’s users’ usage of your application or website.
+The goal is to understand what the common usage of a system looks like.
+This can be broken down into common navigation patterns in order to see what is working and what isn’t.

-With that in mind you can develop improvements to UI and functionality to enhance the overall user experience, with the aim of improving engagement, usability and sentiment.
+With that in mind, you can develop improvements to UI and functionality to enhance the overall user experience.
+Then you’ll achieve your aim of improving engagement, usability and sentiment.

 There are several methods you can use to begin creating user journeys, including:

-1. Visitor Recording toolkit – Software like Hotjar allows you to record user sessions of your website or application.
-This lets you watch and analyse what your users are doing from session to session, so you get a first-hand look at what is working and what isn’t.
+- Visitor Recording toolkit – Software like Hotjar allows you to record user sessions of your website or application.
+This lets you watch and analyse what your users are doing from session to session.
+As a result, you’ll get a first-hand look at what is working and what isn’t.

-2. User Interviews – sitting down (physically or via video call) with your users gives you an opportunity to ask them directly about what they like and dislike about your product.
-You can even set them minor tasks to complete so you can watch how they navigate the application to complete the task.
+- User Interviews – chatting with users provides an opportunity to ask them directly about what they like/dislike about the product.
+At this point, you can also set them minor tasks to complete.
+This is so you can watch how they navigate the application to complete the task.

-3. Analytics – even Google Analytics gives you enough data points to be able to see what pages and screens are being used, or, in some cases not.
-Combining this with well set out goals and funnels and you should be armed with enough data to see what is working and what isn’t.
+- Analytics – Google Analytics gives you enough data points to be able to see what pages and screens are being used.
+As well as those that are not.
+By combining this with established goals and funnels and you should be armed with enough data to see what is working and what isn’t.

-Investigation is key, but taking what you have discovered and using it to create a more engaging, user friendly experience should always be the end goal.
+Ultimately investigation is key.
+Then taking these findings and using them to create a more engaging, user-friendly experience should always be the end goal.

-Much like the goal of a user journey, a data journey should be aimed to give you a better understanding of how, and what, data flows through your application.
-This could be from either user triggered actions (running an integration for example) or from operational background processes.
+Similarly to a user journey goal, a data journey should be aimed to give you a better understanding of how, and what, data flows through your app.
+This could be from either user-triggered actions (running an integration for example) or from operational background processes.

-1. Remove unnecessary hops data has to pass through from process trigger to completion – mapping out where data is being requested from with the aim of minimising the number of API calls or processes required to run an operation.
+- Firstly, remove unnecessary hops data has to pass through from process trigger to completion.
+This means mapping out where data is being requested from with the aim of minimising the number of API calls or processes required to run an operation.

-2. Limit the amount of data being moved or manipulated to only what’s necessary – in a post-GDPR world we all need to be minded as to what data we are dealing with.
-Data minimisation becomes a key mantra of DPO’s across the world, where only relevant and necessary data to perform your core operations is collected and processed.
+- Next, limit the amount of data being moved or manipulated to only what’s necessary.
+In a post-GDPR world, we all need to be minded as to what data we are dealing with.
+Data minimisation becomes a key mantra of DPOs across the world, where only relevant and necessary data to perform your core operations is collected and processed.

 Mapping Your Data